 How do we celebrate our heroes without putting them on display as if they are icons of the war?

 We give credit where it’s due.
 From 1982 when the Vietnam Wall was dedicated in Washington, D.C., a long process of healing began for these Veterans.
-Even though our World War II veterans were celebrated as soon as they came home from serving, perhaps the surge in recent years of lauding them as heroes comes about in direct relationship to the recognition our other veterans are receiving.
+Our World War II veterans were celebrated as soon as they came home from serving.
+Yet there is a surge in recent years of lauding them as heroes.
+Does it come about in direct relationship to the recognition our other veterans are receiving?
 Perhaps it is because we realized they’re aging and we had better thank them while we can.

-Putting our veterans in front of crowds, reciting their deeds, shaking their hands, and seeking their photographs is a small way of keeping them connected to us.
+Putting our veterans in front of crowds, reciting their deeds, shaking their hands, and seeking their photographs is a small way of connecting them to us.
 When you meet a veteran and thank him—or her—for their service, what you repeatedly hear is, “I didn’t do much.”
-This so often is not the truth when their biographies are revealed.
-There is a modesty to the way they speak of what they did that lesser folks should take to heart and maybe emulate from time to time.
+So often this is not the truth when their biographies are revealed.
+There is a modesty to the way they speak of what they did that lesser folks should take to heart and emulate.

-What I hope we have learned from this great generation is that the dark moments we experience need to be spoken of, they are worthy of discussion, of bringing into the open, and in so doing allows a cathartic purging of trauma, the sadness, the deep memories.
+What I hope we have learned from this great generation is that the dark moments we experience need to be spoken of.
+Our intense times are worthy of discussion, of bringing into the open.
+In so doing allows a cathartic purging of trauma, the sadness, the deep memories.
 The tellers heal, the listeners learn, and the experiences the veterans went through continue to serve a purpose.

 Note: Alex Kershaw’s The Liberator, about the astounding solider Felix Sparks, is being made into a Netflix series in 2020.
 While we look forward to viewing this, I recommend reading the book first.